Command 'Run static analysis'

 Symbol: Command 'Run static analysis' 1:

-Function: The command starts the static code analysis for the currently active PLC project and outputs the results in the message window.
+Function: This command initiates static code analysis for the currently active PLC project and displays the results in the error list.

-During execution of the static analysis, compliance with the coding rules, naming conventions and forbidden symbols is checked.
+During execution of the static analysis, the system checks for compliance with coding rules, naming conventions and prohibited symbols.
 This command can be used to trigger a static analysis manually (explicit execution), or the analysis can be performed automatically during code generation (implicit execution, see below for more information).

-TwinCAT issues the result of the static analysis, i.e. messages relating to rule violations, in the message window.
+TwinCAT displays the results of the static analysis – i.e. messages regarding rule violations – in the error list.
 The rules, naming conventions and forbidden symbols to be taken into account in the static analysis can be configured in the PLC project properties.
-You can also define whether the violation of a coding rule should appear as an error or a warning in the message window (see: Rules).
+You can also define under Rules whether the violation of a coding rule should appear as an error or a warning Error list.

 Command 'Run static analysis' 2: